 Why Take This Hike

-After switchbacking your way up the open north face of Mount Alyeska, you can relax in a fine restaurant and enjoy a view full of peaks and glaciers.
-And reaching this place requires only a 45-minute drive and a hike of around 2 miles.
+After switchbacking your way up the open north face of Mount Alyeska, you can relax grab a bite from the cafe and enjoy a view full of peaks and glaciers.
+And reaching this place requires only a 45-minute drive from Anchorage and a hike of around 2 miles.
 Even better, you can finish the day on an airy gondola ride back down the mountain.

 Begin by hiking up the slope beneath the tram station at Girdwood’s Hotel Alyeska to the beginning of the North Face Trail.
 Since it starts out as a dirt road, the trail may initially trick you into thinking you have an easy hike ahead.
 But just 200 yards in, you’ll begin to climb up a series of steep switchbacks—and you won’t even be at the base of Mount Alyeska yet.